Code-Institute-Submissions/Musician-Website/README.md

 ## UX

 The purpose of the site is to promote the work of the Artist.
 This is done by showcasing photos and testimonials, and advertising upcoming shows.
-The function to book the artist via the website is included.
+The function to book the artist via the website is also available.

 The website is simple and structured in a way that is easy and intuitive to navigate through.